PaulKinlan/paul.kinlan.me/content/2016-01-11-every-browser-should-support-intent.markdown

 image_header: "/images/android_intents.jpg"
 ---

-Before I start I am not saying that every browser should support Android's unique syntax, rather, there should be a general URL format that unifies all the underlying protocol handlers and the way that browsers and apps can interact with.

-#### The custom scheme ecosystem

 The URI is a handy thing, it's kind of like a Command Line Interface.
 A URI lets you target a site or an app and pass it data and then see a result in some form.